 By single-cell analysis, we have recently provided novel insight into the cellular composition and gene expression patterns of the distinct epithelial cell types in the human esophagus, stomach and duodenum.
 Future research of our group will focus on the functional analysis of selected cell types such as the acid-producing parietal cells and hormone-expressing enteroendocrine cells of the human stomach as well as the newly identified BCHE cells of the human duodenum.
 For this, we will insert fluorescent marker genes into a cell type-specific gene for subsequent identification and isolation of the differentiated cell type in the respective organoid cultures.
 These differentiated cell types will be studied with regard to their behavior in response to extracellular signals, their mode of action and their potential contribution to disease.
 We will also investigate the response of the gastric and duodenal organoids to environmental cues provided by nutrients and the microbiome that may affect cell behaviour and contribute to cancerogenic processes.
 All projects heavily rely on organoid cultures, genome editing and sequencing technologies.

-Georg Busslinger studied Molecular Biology first at the University Vienna and then finished his studies at the ETH Zurich with a MSc degree.
-Before initiating his PhD, he investigated the epigenetic regulation of the interferon response for one year in the laboratory of Alexander Tarakhovsky at the Rockefeller University in New York.
-He subsequently joined the group of Jan-Michael Peters at the IMP in Vienna for his PhD studies and investigated the molecular mechanisms that control the localization of cohesin in the mammalian genome of non-proliferating cells.
-For his postdoctoral study, he joined the laboratory of Hans Clevers at the Hubrecht Institute in Utrecht where he became an expert in the field of organoid biology.
-He furthermore characterized the human gastrointestinal epithelia of the esophagus, stomach and duodenum at single-cell resolution.
-This resulted in a molecular definition of the different cell types of these organs as well as in the identification of rare cell populations and of a novel hormone produced by enterochromaffin-like cells.
+Georg Busslinger studied molecular biology first at the University Vienna and obtained his master’s degree at the ETH Zurich (Switzerland).
+Before initiating his PhD, he investigated the epigenetic regulation of the interferon response for one year in the laboratory of Alexander Tarakhovsky at the Rockefeller University in New York (USA).
+He subsequently joined the group of Jan-Michael Peters at the Research Institute of Molecular Pathology (IMP) in Vienna for his PhD studies and investigated the molecular mechanisms that control the localization of cohesin in the mammalian genome of non-proliferating cells.
+For his postdoctoral study, he joined the laboratory of Hans Clevers at the Hubrecht Institute in Utrecht (The Netherlands), where he became an expert in the field of organoid biology.
+He characterized the human gastrointestinal epithelia of the esophagus, stomach and duodenum at single-cell resolution, which resulted in a molecular definition of the different cell types of these organs, as well as in the identification of rare cell populations and of a novel hormone produced by enterochromaffin-like cells.
 Additionally, he investigated the cellular and molecular aspects of different stages of Barrett’s esophagus, a common pre-malignant state of esophageal adenocarcinoma.
 Together with doctors of the UMC Utrecht, he initiated a research study to investigate the potential of in vitro esophageal and gastric tumor organoid cultures for predicting the patient response in vivo to chemotherapeutic treatments.

 Beumer J., Puschhof J., Bauza-Martinez J., Martinez-Silgado A., Elmentaite R., James K.R., Ross A., Hendriks D., Artegiani B., Busslinger G.A., Ponsioen B., Andersson-Rolf A.,Kretzschmar K., Geurts M.H., Bar-Ephraim Y.E., Pleguezuelos Manzano C., Post Y., van der Linden F., Lopez Iglesias C., van de Wetering W.J., van der Linden R., Peters P.J., Heck A.J.R., Goedhart J., Snippert H., Zilbauer M., Teichmann S.A., Wu W. and Clevers H. (2020) High Resolution mRNA and secretome atlas of human enteroendocrine cells.
 Cell 181, 1-16 (abstract)